Abdul-Karim Qasim: Early life and career

-Abd al-Karim's father, Qasim Muhammed Bakr Al-Fadhli Al-Zubaidi was a farmer from southern Baghdad and an Iraqi Sunni Muslim who died during the First World War, shortly after his son's birth.
-Qasim's mother, Kayfia Hassan Yakub Al-Sakini was a Shia Arab from the Banu Tamim clan from Baghdad.
+Abd al-Karim's father, Qasim Mohammed Bakr Al-Qaraghuli Al-Zubaidi was a farmer from southern Baghdad who died during the First World War, shortly after his son's birth.
+Qasim's mother, Kayfia Hassan Yakub Al-Sakini was also from Baghdad.
+Abd al-Karim Qasim claimed to be entirely of Arab descent, and official data published during his rule claimed that he was born to a Qahtani father and an Adnani mother.
+However, his opponents often denied his Arab origins and accused him of having a Turkmen father and a Kurdish mother, while other sources claimed his father was a Sunni Arab and his mother was a Shia Kurd.
+He was described as being "in a class of his own".

 Qasim was born in Mahdiyya, a lower-income district of Baghdad on the left side of the river, now known as Karkh, on 21 November 1914, the youngest of three sons.
 When Qasim was six, his family moved to Al-Suwaira, a small town near the Tigris, then to Baghdad in 1926.
 Qasim was an excellent student and entered secondary school on a government scholarship.
 After graduation in 1931, he attended Shamiyya Elementary School from 22 October 1931 until 3 September 1932, when he was accepted into Military College.
 In 1934, he graduated as a second lieutenant.
 Qasim then attended al-Arkan (Iraqi Staff) College and graduated with honours (grade A) in December 1941.
 Militarily, he participated in the suppression of the tribal uprisings in central and southern Iraq in 1935, the 1941 Anglo-Iraqi War and the Barzani revolt in 1945.
 Qasim also served during the Iraqi military involvement in the 1948 Arab-Israeli War from May 1948 to June 1949.
 In 1951, he completed a senior officers’ course in Devizes, Wiltshire.
 Qasim was nicknamed "the snake charmer" by his classmates in Devizes because of his ability to persuade them to undertake improbable courses of action during military exercises.